Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Conclusion

 \section{Conclusion}

-In this paper, we have introduced self-speculative decoding, a novel and efficient inference scheme that accelerates Transformer-based LLMs.
-Our proposed method does not depend on additional neural network training and its zero extra memory footprint, making it a highly practical and cost-effective solution for inference acceleration.
-Moreover, we used Bayesian optimization to search the skip layers in drafting and proposed an adaptive draft-exiting mechanism to improve the end-to-end inference speed.
-Through benchmark tests with LLaMA-2 and its fine-tuned models, we have demonstrated a speedup of up to 1.73$\times$.
-In the future, we will try sophisticated model compression strategies to further accelerate the drafting stage.
+In this paper, we introduced self-speculative decoding, a novel and efficient inference scheme that accelerates Transformer-based LLMs.
+Our method does not depend on additional neural network training and incurs no extra device memory, making it a highly practical and cost-effective solution for inference acceleration.
+Moreover, we used Bayesian optimization to search for layers to skip in drafting and proposed an adaptive draft-exiting mechanism to improve the end-to-end inference speed.
+Benchmark tests with LLaMA-2 and its fine-tuned models demonstrated a speedup of up to 1.99$\times$.
+For future work, we aim to explore more sophisticated model compression strategies to further accelerate the drafting stage for low-resource scenarios.